StableBetStableBet

 Top Weight Heroes

 The November Handicap has produced its share of memorable performances, though the winners tend to be honest professionals rather than superstars.
-What makes the great renewals special is the combination of conditions, competition and circumstance — the best November Handicap stories are about horses overcoming adversity on a cold November afternoon when the ground was bottomless and the field was packed.
+What makes the great renewals special is the combination of conditions, competition and circumstance.
+The best November Handicap stories are about horses overcoming adversity on a cold November afternoon when the ground was bottomless and the field was packed.

 Dramatic Finishes